dcrasch/nerves_dsmr/README.md

 # nerves_dsmr
 Read dsmr protocol from smart meter v5 and display using react webpage written in Elixir.
+Software in running on a raspberry using the nerves framework.

 ## Inspiration
 * https://github.com/royveshovda/xgps